Next week is an important one in the life of a BASIS Independent Brooklyn Middle School student. It's pre-comp time!

 The first time a BASIS Independent student takes a pre-comp can feel like a big transition to Middle School, but the guiding principle is that there is no such thing as a high-stakes exam if students are prepared.
 The past several weeks have been times of review and preparation with faculty in partnership with students.

 It is a BASIS Independent Schools tradition to give students encouragement during the school days leading up to their first exam from faculty, Directors of Students Affairs, Deans, and our Head of School.
 We decided to take it a step further at BASIS Independent Brooklyn and enlist the cheery support of our primary school students to 'adopt' a middle schooler and write them a heartfelt note of encouragement.

-Each student in grades 6–8 will receive a note written by a student in grades 1 or 2 next Monday or Tuesday.
+Each student in grades 6–8 will receive a note written by a student in grades 1 or 2 before their first exam.
 These younger students are currently learning all about letter writing in class.
 Their teachers gave them minimal guidelines—only to write from their hearts.